Birmingham Slip and Fall Accidents Attorney

-Farris, Riley & Pitt, LLP can conduct an independent investigation of your accident and make sure to seize all critical evidence relating to your incident.
+Farris, Riley & Pitt, LLP can conduct an independent investigation of your accident and make sure to seize all critical evidence.
 We know how to prove a property owner’s negligence and will work tirelessly to make sure that you recover all of the compensation you need and deserve.

 If you try to handle your case by yourself, the insurer for the property owner may offer a settlement that is almost certain to be far less than what you are entitled to.
 The insurance company could also very well offer you nothing at all.

 By hiring Farris, Riley & Pitt, LLP, you can spare yourself the struggle of dealing with an insurer.
-We will handle all communications and negotiations with them on your behalf, and our firm will be willing to file a lawsuit if the insurer refuses to provide adequate compensation.
+We will handle all communications and negotiations with them on your behalf, and our firm is willing to file a lawsuit if the insurer refuses to provide adequate compensation.